 Registration and Class Information

-As of August 2017, the Meramec Valley Citizen Corps Council has partnered with the St. Louis Community College to offer FREE CERT training for area students.
+As of August 2017, the Meramec Valley Citizen Corps Council has partnered with the St. Louis Community College to offer FREE CERT training for area residents.
 Please click on the below link with information on the next class date and directions for registering.
+(As of 5/28/19 - The next CERT training will begin on September 5th, 2019, however, registration will not open until August 5th, 2019)